 COMPLIANCE

-Under Australian legislation the Regulator (AICIS) needs to know (via the introducer) precisely which industrial chemicals are being introduced into the country.
+Under Australian legislation the Regulator (AICIS) needs to know precisely which industrial chemicals are being introduced into the country.
 This law is designed to protect human health and the environment.

-Compliance is still possible if an introducer doesn't know which chemicals are in an imported product or a blend.
+If an introducer doesn't know which chemicals are in an imported product or chemical blend, compliance is still possible.

-Compliance where local knowledge is slim, inter alia, now includes:
+Regulatory compliance where local knowledge is slim, now includes:

-- Name of a person whom the introducer believes on reasonable grounds would, if requested, provide necessary chemical information to AICIS
+- Name of a person whom the introducer believes, on reasonable grounds, would, if requested by AICIS, provide necessary chemical information to AICIS

 - A statement as to the reasons for that belief

-- In using the word "statement", AICIS are able to rely on it as truth.
-It allows them to execute their responsibilities under the Act.
+- The term "statement" lets AICIS rely upon it.
+This in turn allows them to safely execute their responsibilities under the Act.

-- If push comes to shove, it would be self-evident in any court that you could never make such a "statement" without the overseas supplier actually knowing what information may be requested.
+- However, an introducer could never make such a "statement" without the overseas supplier actually knowing what information may be requested.

 To address this situation, Chemintro ...